Minor updates 7/21. Going back soon for a full review.

 I’ve started every meal with the house charcuterie; not because I need to try it every time, but because I really enjoy it.
 The Higgins version tends towards 10-12 basic meats, with an occasional rillette.
 I like every single item.
 The flavors are distinct and clean, never leaving a greasy coating on the palate, each one having its own distinct character.
 If I had to pick a favorite, it would be the lardo.
 I don’t know how they cut it so thin without tearing, but it is almost translucent.
 If you aren’t paying attention to what you are eating, it would be easy to miss the impact, but pay attention, and the flavors are perfectly balanced, slowly building until the lard melts away.
 Other items include fennel salami, lomo (eye of pork loin), cappacolo (cured pork shank rolled in spices), sopresatta (dry-cured salami), and Napoletana.
 I highly recommend this charcuterie; it’s the best I’ve had in Portland.
 Its simplicity belies the attention to detail that has obviously gone into the platter.
 It’s accompanied by a small, piquant mound of house-made pickles, though one busy evening they were forgotten.

 A salad of autumn greens was just what I’d expect, though better than most restaurants.
-It is a refreshing palate cleanser with slightly bitter greens as a counterpoint to the herb vinaigrette, sprinkled with crunchy hazelnuts and a pungent blue cheese.
+It is a refreshing palate cleanser with slightly bitter greens as a counterpoint to the herb vinaigrette, sprinkled with crunchy hazelnuts and pungent blue cheese.

 One evening, a special of forest mushroom strudel was available.
 It arrived as crusty, light little tubes, with a slightly sweet flavor.
 The mushrooms came through nicely, with Asiago cheese and spicy greens adding to the profile.
 A pickled mélange of quince chutney on the side was a vivid and interesting accompaniment.

 In early fall, they offered a play on a caprese appetizer, with ricotta instead of the more usual mozzarella.
-The plate was like an artist’s palate of different, flavorful tomatoes, topped with white, slightly smoky homemade ricotta.
+The plate was like an artist’s palette of different, flavorful tomatoes, topped with white, slightly smoky homemade ricotta.
 Direct and unfussy, this is especially recommended.

 All of the entrees tend to be quite large, much bigger than I remember from years ago.
 I enjoyed a special of saltimbocca.
 The server rattled off the details so fast, I didn’t catch them all, but it was made up of pork loin served with a Coca-Cola reduction, on a bed of some of the loveliest polenta I’ve ever had.
 As with all the cured meats at Higgins, the prosciutto was wonderful, the final composition creating depth that is not normally present in this dish ($24.50).